What can be more embarrassing than an accidental leak in public? The good news is, there are ways to get your bladder under control.

 PTNS (also known as Percutaneous Tibial Nerve Stimulation) is a non-surgical, non-invasive, solution to incontinence.

 Sometimes when we think about bladder issues, we forget that many components of your body work together.

 If you’ve got bladder issues, the best solution for you may be a comprehensive treatment that also involves the brain, your spinal cord, and your peripheral nerves.
 All it takes is 30 minutes and up to 80% of our clients see dramatic improvement.

 SLING for Stress Incontinence

 Stress incontinence can look different to every woman.
 If you tend to get tiny accidents when you’re laughing, sneezing, coughing, or exercising, then the SLING may be the right choice for you.

 The SLING is like a hammock that supports your tissue so that you can laugh without worrying about leaks.

-If your fed up with your bladder issues, then take the next step towards a drier tomorrow, TODAY!
+If you’re fed up with your bladder issues, then take the next step towards a drier tomorrow, TODAY!
 Call our office and ask about scheduling an appointment.
-We’ll go over all of your options so you can get back to living leak free.
+We’ll go over all of your options so you can get back to living leak-free.